kunarkkhewal/MedXplore/README.md

 # MEDXPLORE is a medicine finding app that helps to find medicine nearby.
-# This app is Minor project for our Btech Curriculam
+# This app is Minor project for our Btech Curriculum